 Simple, yet flavorful quinoa salad with feta, edamame, spinach, and fresh herbs, tossed in a zesty lemon ginger dressing.
-It’s a delicious side or turn it into a main by adding your favorite protein.
+It’s a delicious side or turn it into a healthy lunch by adding your favorite protein.

 This quinoa salad with feta is fluffy, chewy, and full of fresh vegetables.
 It’s tossed in a bright citrus ginger dressing.
 The feta adds another level of flavor in contrast with the quinoa, spinach, and dressing.

-This is an affordable and delicious recipe that makes for a zesty summer salad.
+This is an affordable and delicious recipe, just like our Mediterranean bean salad, that makes for a zesty summer salad.
 Switch up some of the add-ins with seasonal veggies for an endless array of possible quinoa salad recipe ideas.

-If you love cold quinoa salad recipes then this Balsamic Chicken Quinoa Salad is another one to try.
+If you love cold quinoa salad recipes then this Easy Quinoa Salad is another one to try.
 These salads made with quinoa are perfect for meal prep, lunch boxes, and a great side for cookouts.

 Reasons to Love Quinoa Salad with Feta